-Who Moved My Cheese shares the principles to move forward from a challenge like this.
+I hope from this Who Moved My Cheese summary you can see the principles to move forward from a challenge like this.

-Below are more detailed who moved my cheese cliff notes.
+Below are more details for your who moved my cheese cliff notes.
 In addition several of the best who moved my cheese quotes.

 What are the goals in your life?